Tallulah Gorge in Tallulah Falls, Georgia

 Try all the varieties of apples grown in the state with this guide to Where to Go Apple Picking in Georgia.

-Woman on stairs at Fort Mountain State Park in Chatsworth, Georgia
+Woman on stairs at Fort Mountain State Park in Chatsworth, Georgia, when the leaves are changing in fall

 Fort Mountain State Park in Chatsworth, Georgia.
 Photo by @goanniewhere